16 Great Picnic Spots in and Around Sydney

 With so many beautifully designed terraced gardens and different walking paths winding around the hill, Barangaroo reserve is a wonderful place for an afternoon picnic.

 10. Bicentennial Park

 Established in 1988 to commemorate 200 years of white settlement in Australia, Bicentennial Park is a very neat and relaxing place to enjoy a lazy afternoon.

 While you’re there, make sure you do the Glebe Foreshoree Walk from Bicentennial Park to the Sydney Fish Market in Pyrmont, along Rozelle Bay and Blackwattle Bay.

 Boasting a rocky beach with netted swimming enclosure, a fenced playground, change rooms and excellent BBQ and picnic facilities, Clifton Gardens Reserve has been a popular picnic spot for families since the 19th century.

-Next door neighbour Chowder Bay is a great place to relax with a coffee and a bite at one of the kiosks.
+Next door neighbour Chowder Bay is a great place to relax with a coffee and a bite at one of the kiosks or cafes.

 12. Wendy’s Secret Garden

 Set against the backdrop of the Harbour Bridge and the Opera House, Wendy’s Secret Garden is a green oasis of native plants, fig trees, beautiful flowers and a thriving community of birds.